antonioacg/infra-management/BOOTSTRAP.md

 **Phase 2:**
 - Phase 1 credentials used for state migration
-- Vault HSM PIN generated for OpenCryptoki
+- Vault unseal keys and root token generated during initialization
+- Root token used for bootstrap, then revoked
 - All credentials cleared from memory after successful deployment

 **Phase 3+:**